 Traded to the Yankees early in the 1974 season as part of a seven-player deal, Tidrow was moved to the bullpen the next year and became the set-up man for closer Sparky Lyle.
 After pitching effectively in relief for several seasons, he returned to the rotation in 1978 following injuries to Catfish Hunter and Don Gullett and went 7-11.
 Early in 1979, Tidrow was dealt to the Cubs for Ray Burris, and he returned to a set-up role for Chicago closer Bruce Sutter.
 He got into 84 games to lead the National League in 1980.
 Prior to the 1983 season, he was traded across town to the Chicago White Sox, and he ended his career with the New York Mets in 1984.

-Since his playing career ended, Tidrow was a scout for the Yankees and has worked in the front office for the San Francisco Giants since 1994.
+After his playing career ended, Tidrow was a scout for the Yankees and worked in the front office for the San Francisco Giants starting in 1994.
 Tidrow was a special assistant to the GM in 1996 and was farm director from 1997 to 2005.
-His current title is Senior Vice President of Player Personnel.
+His final title was Senior Vice President of Player Personnel.

 - 1972 Topps All-Star Rookie Team

 - NL Games Pitched Leader (1980)

 - 200 Innings Pitched Seasons: 3 (1972-1974)

 - Won two World Series with the New York Yankees (1977 & 1978)